nikolayemrikh/long-tails/README.md

 Metadata and migrations will apply automatically in the start of graphql-engine container

 Then navigate to [http://localhost:3000/best-hello-world-ever](http://localhost:3000/best-hello-world-ever) in your browser

+Edit data in tails.json, reload page or go to another page via link and see changes

 ## Production docker build

 Run following command and navigate to 3000 [http://localhost:3000/best-hello-world-ever](http://localhost:3000/best-hello-world-ever)